ZYXswap/zyswap-api/README.md

+# ZyxSwap API

+The ZyxSwap API is a set of endpoints used by market aggregators (e.g. coinmarketcap.com) to surface ZyxSwap liquidity and volume information.
+All information is fetched from the underlying subgraphs.

 # Documentation

 All ZyxSwap pairs consist of two different tokens.
 ZYX is not a native currency in ZyxSwap, and is represented only by WZYX in the pairs.